Bundaran HI, tempat liburan keluarga jakarta

 Yes, It’s Not Impossible: A Guide to Sustainable Living in Jakarta

-While the root causes doesn’t depend on one thing only (we’re surrounded by mining sites and industrial complexes!), the amount of vehicles circulating around the city is enough to worsen our carbon footprint and pollution.
+Clear air is a rare thing to have in Jakarta.
+While the root causes don’t depend on one thing only (we’re surrounded by mining sites and industrial complexes!), the number of vehicles circulating the city is enough to worsen our carbon footprint and pollution.
 Senayan, for example, can reach up to 180 AQI.

 Moreover, our problem with incombustible trash seems to worsen the condition.
-Just take a look at the sea water when you stop by Pluit; according to World Bank’s data in 2021, Indonesia is responsible for the disposal of 346.5 kilotons of plastic waste into the sea!
+Just take a look at the seawater when you stop by Pluit; according to the World Bank’s data in 2021, Indonesia is responsible for the disposal of 346.5 kilotons of plastic waste into the sea!
 Even 100 sperm whales can’t even compete.
-These plastics are degraded into smaller <5mm particles called microplastics, and often get accidentally eaten by marine biota, which also ends up in our belly!

 While this can make you feel discouraged, there are still a lot of ways to live sustainably and more mindfully that you can do routinely – in time, these tiny habits will grow into a bigger impact when it becomes a collective effort.

-Manage and Minimize Your Food-Waste
+Manage and Minimize Your Food Waste

 In 2005, one of the biggest landfills in West Java, Leuwigajah, exploded due to methane gas buildup from poorly-managed waste.
-It was deemed as the second worst landfill tragedy in the world, just after the Payatas landfill tragedy in the Philippines, and is the reason why Indonesia has a national waste awareness day.
+It was deemed as the second-worst landfill tragedy in the world, just after the Payatas landfill tragedy in the Philippines, and is the reason why Indonesia has a national waste awareness day.

 Making a shopping list whenever you go to get your groceries will help you gain self-control in what you’re purchasing, as it can also save you a lot of money and keep away the urge to impulsively buy something.